htutarkar67/ICT111-WatchMate-MVP/README.md

 ## Primary Target User

-Movie viewers who have difficulty finding movies that match their preferences and spend too much time deciding what to watch.
+Movie viewers who experience difficulty finding movies that match their preferences and spend excessive time deciding what to watch due to the large number of available options.
 ---

 ## Persona Summary